MarquezProject/marquez/README.md

 ## Configuration

-To run Marquez, you will have to define `config.yml` (see [reference](https://www.dropwizard.io/1.3.5/docs/manual/configuration.html)).
+To run Marquez, you will have to define `config.yml`.
 The configuration file is passed to the application and used to specify your database connection.
 When creating your database, we recommend calling it `marquez`.
-Please copy `config.example.yml`:
+Please copy [`config.example.yml`](config.example.yml):

 ```bash
 $ cp config.example.yml config.yml